Sarah, one of our Asia Consultants writes about her time at the luxurious and remote eco-lodge of Nihiwatu in Indonesia…

 Best described as a place of unregulated freedom and beauty, there is definitely no place on earth comparable to the spectacular Nihiwatu.
 The totally unique concept combines raw natural beauty, an ancient and rich culture untainted by the western world, luxury accommodation among the jungle landscape, a promise to train and employ predominately local Sumbanese people and the touching Sumba Foundation; providing daily meals and healthcare for more than 2000 local villagers.

-Nihiwatu helps fund the Sumba Foundation, a non-profit, non-governmental organization, committed to alleviating poverty on the island and giving hope and opportunity for a better life, for this and future generations.
+Nihiwatu helps fund the Sumba Foundation, a non-profit, non-governmental organisation, committed to alleviating poverty on the island and giving hope and opportunity for a better life, for this and future generations.
 Through this and its strong ties to the local community, it has made a real impact on the lives of thousands of people.
 Consequently the local staff have a passion and love for the place, which is reflected in their service and their genuine and touching enthusiasm.
 They are assisted with learning English where necessary and are trained in their various professions, taking enormous pride in their work.
 This refreshing work attitude is inspiring and manifests itself in an eagerness to share the beauty of their island with you.

 Where else in the world can you trek through jungle, paddy fields and waterfalls, paddle board down a river meandering passed buffalo and local villagers, surf on world class break, take a sunset ride on one of Indonesia’s finest horses along a 2.5km stretch of breath-taking private beach or enjoy an afternoon of unlimited massages perched above the crashing waves of the Indian Ocean.